SAP-samples/cloud-extension-s4hana-cloud-business-process/README.md

 ![solution diagram](./documentation/images/solutiondiagram.png)

 The extension application is developed using the SAP Cloud Application programming Model (CAP) and runs on the SAP Business Technology Platform.
-It consumes platform services like SAP Enterprise Messaging and the Connectivity Services.
-The events generated in SAP S/4HANA Cloud are inserted into an SAP Enterprise messaging queue created by CAP.
+It consumes platform services like SAP Event Mesh and the Connectivity Services.
+The events generated in SAP S/4HANA Cloud are inserted into an SAP Event Mesh queue created by CAP.
 The application consumes these events and inserts relevant business partners into the local database.
 The extensions application uses SAP S/4HANA APIs to read Business Partner data from the SAP S/4HANA Cloud system.

 ## Requirements
 * SAP S/4HANA Cloud system (release 1905 or newer)